MetLife Building: 21st century

 Further renovations to 200 Park Avenue's exterior and lobby were undertaken during 2001 and 2002.
 Low-pressure compressed air was used to clean the facade, while Kohn Pedersen Fox renovated the lobby.
 In 2005, MetLife moved its board room from the Metropolitan Life Tower to 200 Park Avenue.
 The same year, the company considered selling 200 Park Avenue to pay for its acquisition of Travelers Life & Annuity.
 Ultimately, MetLife sold the building that April for $1.72 billion, to a joint venture of Tishman Speyer Properties, the New York City Employees' Retirement System, and the New York City Teachers' Retirement System.
 At the time, the sale was the largest ever transaction involving an office building.
 The company still retained a boardroom and corporate suite at 200 Park Avenue.

 MetLife announced in 2015 that it was consolidating its operations at 200 Park Avenue, with 500,000 ft2 in its namesake building.
 At the time, Donald Bren, the billionaire owner of the real estate firm Irvine Company, held a 97.3 percent ownership stake in the building.
 While Tishman Speyer remained the managing partner of the property, its ownership stake had been reduced to less than 3 percent.
 Plans to renovate the lobby were devised in 2016.
 The next year, the neon light sources for the signs atop the building were swapped with LED light sources to conserve energy.
 A renovation of 200 Park Avenue's lobby started in late 2018.
 The work included simplifying the lobby's layout by removing storefronts and restoring direct connections to some of Grand Central's platforms.
 Three restaurant owners leased space in the building in mid-2022, and MetLife extended its lease the next year.

-CBRE took over as the building's leasing manager in mid-2024, succeeding Tishman Speyer as leasing manager.
+CBRE Group took over as the building's leasing manager in mid-2024, succeeding Tishman Speyer as leasing manager.
 Irvine bought out Tishman Speyer's ownership stake at this time.
 The building was 97 percent occupied by that October, at which point another restaurateur had leased space in the lobby.
 The Irvine Company refinanced the building in early 2025 with a $1.5 billion mortgage loan.